professor-swansosj/Module-3-Companion/README.md

 ## Software Defined Networking Course

-### Florida State College at Jacksonville

----

-## 👋 Welcome to Your API Learning Journey

-**Important Note:** This is a **companion lab** for your graded assignment.
+> **Welcome to Your API Learning Journey!** This is a **companion lab** for your graded assignment.
 The more you practice here, the easier your graded lab will be!
 This repository is designed for experimentation - try things, break things, and learn from them.

-### What You'll Learn (In Plain English!)
+## 🎯 What You'll Practice

 Think of APIs as "digital messengers" that let different computer programs talk to each other.
 Just like how you might call a restaurant to order food, programs use APIs to request information or services from other programs.